 - Fair Congo staff poisoned by an unknown individual or organization

 - Fair Congo’s interim managing director tortured and sexually assaulted by state security officers

-It should be noted that Fair Congo SARL, with support from Chambers Federation, engaged all available stakeholders leading up to these events as well as after.
+It should be noted that Fair Congo Sarl, with outreach support from Chambers Federation, USDoS, and MONUSCO among others, engaged all competent stakeholders leading up to these events as well as after.
 Yet no matter the amount of preparation, the events set in motion were clearly unstoppable.
-As Chambers Federation provides a public reporting portal to all beneficiaries receiving formal route to market support, these incidents may be found in more detail in the beneficiary public reporting portal found here.
-Formal requests for further information related to these incidents may be forwarded to firstname.lastname@example.org.
+As Chambers Federation provides a public reporting portal to all organizations receiving formal route-to-market support, these incidents may be found in more detail in the beneficiary public reporting portal found here.
+Formal requests for further information related to these incidents may be forwarded to email@example.com.

 What’s been done since?

-- Victims have been evacuated from the country, classified as a Protected Person by the United Nations Joint Human Rights Office, and placed under armed guard until her recovery allowed for her movement.
+- Victims have been evacuated from the country, classified as a Protected Person by the United Nations Joint Human Rights Office, and placed under armed guard until their recovery allowed for their movement.

-- All medical care and evacuation was covered by Panzi Hospital, MONUSCO, and Chambers Federation though victim continues to receive care for both physical and mental damages incurred.
+- All medical care and evacuation were covered by Panzi Hospital, MONUSCO, and Chambers Federation, though the victim continues to receive care for both physical and mental damages incurred.

-- The US Ambassador to the DRC, along with the Canadian Ambassador and Dr Mukwege launched a social media campaign against the Congolese state security office immediately after the incident.
+- The US and Canadian Ambassadors to the DRC, along with Dr. Mukwege launched a social media campaign against the Congolese state security office immediately after the incident.

 - Reports related to the incidents noted above have been collected and shared with critical stakeholders.
 This includes: